 |

-Today, you are likely to spend a great deal of time at a crowded estate auction trying to buy either a genuine down-filled comforter or a 200-foot blue garden hose.
-Be on the lookout for celebrities who speak directly to you through your television.
+Today, you are likely to spend a great deal of time browsing through a long list of dot com websites wanting to buy either a flower arrangement in a coffee cup for your father or a how-to book on meeting people.
+Be on the lookout for the happiest person in the room.
 Your Complete Scope

 This isn't me!
 What am I?